0atman/noboilerplate/scripts/NB Uses This.md

 notes:

 I produced it in a fever dream over the course of a few evenings, got my partner to read the credits, and to promise that "Lost Terminal will return next week".
 After that public commitment, there was no going back.
 I'm writing season 17 now.

+> I produced it in a fever dream over the course of a few evenings, got my partner to read the credits, and to promise that "Lost Terminal will return next week".
+After that public commitment, there was no going back.
+I'm writing season 17 now.

 ---